Will AI Take My Job?

 Is Artificial Intelligence going to put us all out of a job?
 Will it replace software engineers?
+Will AI take my job?
 Will we all have to bow down before our new AI overlords, or will AI just provide an extra pair of hands when they’re needed?
 Dootrix’s Director of Technology, Kevin Smith, thinks we have less to fear than to look forward to.

 ‘One man draws out the wire, another straights it, a third cuts it, a fourth points it, a fifth grinds it at the top for receiving the head; to make the head requires two or three distinct operations; to put it on is a peculiar business, to whiten the pins is another; it is even a trade by itself to put them into the paper; and the important business of making a pin is, in this manner, divided into about eighteen distinct operations, which, in some manufactories, are all performed by distinct hands.’